forgecrafted/rulerz/README.md

 ## Styles

-You can change the appearance of the rulers by adding a rule to your stylesheet (File -> Open your Stylesheet).
+You can change the appearance of the rulers by adding a rule to [your stylesheet](https://atom.io/docs/latest/using-atom-basic-customization#style-tweaks).
 For example:

 ```less
 atom-text-editor.is-focused::shadow {